Cool Javascript Slideshow with Crossfade

 Features

-• Transitions: Crossfade, Zoom, Wipe and Slide.
+• Transitions: Random, Crossfade, Fadeinout, Zoom, Wipe and Slide.

-• Photo Effects: Zoomin, Zoomout and Pan.
+• Photo Effects: Random, Zoomin, Zoomout and Pan.

 • Ability to retrieve photos from your Picasa Web Albums account.